devmithun7/devmithun7/README.md

 ### Hi👋
-I'm Dev Mithunisvar Premraj, an aspiring software engineer and data enthusiast.
-I'm currently mastering Information Systems at Northeastern University, honing my skills in Python, Java, and Big Data technologies.
-With a background in Electrical and Electronics Engineering from Anna University, I blend a strong technical foundation with a passion for data-driven solutions.
-My experience at LTIMINDTREE as a Software Engineer involved creating impactful data pipelines and optimizing ETL processes.
-I'm passionate about leveraging machine learning and AWS technologies to solve complex problems.
-Check out my projects ranging from e-commerce data engineering to disaster management apps, showcasing my journey in making data more accessible and insightful.
+As a Master's candidate in Information Systems at Northeastern University, with a projected graduation in May 2025, I am cultivating a robust technical foundation underscored by hands-on experience in Data Engineering and Machine Learning.
+During my tenure as a Software Engineer at LTIMindtree, I learned advanced skills in SQL, Spark, and data processing techniques like ETL/ELT.
+Additionally, I gained proficiency in integrating Python-based machine learning algorithms into systems, enhancing analytical capabilities.
+Additionally, my research, which has gained recognition at an international level, delves into the critical area of energy management, focusing on innovative approaches to power consumption forecasting using Machine Learning.
+My academic and professional journey reflects a deep-seated enthusiasm for technology and an aptitude for problem-solving, equipping me to thrive in both independent and collaborative, fast-paced environments.
+My passion for continuously learning and applying logical reasoning to drive successful outcomes, gets me going every day.
+I hope to engage visitors by offering a glimpse into my world and showcasing the skills and creativity that have shaped my career.

 ## Tools and Technologies